up-csi/rfc-modules/src/rfc/rfc-00.typ

 === Citation

-- The bibliography file for an RFC will be stored
+- The bibliography file for an RFC will be stored in the same folder as the RFC source code in the `.bib` format as `rfc-xx.bib`.

+- RFCs shall use the IEEE format.

 == Structure